 - Keep your fish tank away from draughty areas.
 Glass can quickly take on both the warm or cold ambient temperature, which will transfer through to the aquarium water.
 Keeping a cold draught away from the aquarium glass will definitely help keep the water warmer.

 By following the above steps, you should manage to keep your tank consistently warm enough for many tropical fish species, especially those that live in temperate climates.

 If you do not live in a warm or hot climate, It will be much more difficult to heat a tank without a heater over the long term, so I would recommend only keeping coldwater fish species or investing in a tank heater.

-Aquarium heaters are relatively inexpensive to buy and to use and will provide you with a level of control that other heating methods cannot give you.
+Aquarium heaters are relatively inexpensive to buy and use.
+They provide a level of control that other heating methods can’t give you.

 For most fish species, providing the water temperature is close to their optimal range, consistency is usually more important.
 Tropical fish survive the changing seasons and fluctuating temperatures when in the wild.

 Fish prefer and adapt better to gentle changes within their environment.
 Heavily fluctuating and dramatic temperature changes will cause your fish to become stressed, leading to illness, especially over the long term.